Need a Fence in New Hope? We've Got You Covered

 Do I need a permit to build a fence in New Hope, MS?

-Lowndes County Building Inspection requires permits to be obtained before construction activities begin, and this applies to most New Hope addresses since the community is an unincorporated census-designated place governed at the county level rather than by a city hall.
-Fence-specific rules and setback requirements are not listed in detail on the Building Inspection page, so the right step is to contact Lowndes County Building Inspection directly before you set posts - especially for tall privacy fences, driveway gates, or anything near a road right-of-way.
-We help homeowners work through this confirmation step before scheduling installation.
+Most likely yes, and you don't have to sort it out alone.
+Lowndes County Building Inspection requires a permit before construction begins, and that applies to most New Hope addresses since the community is an unincorporated census-designated place governed at the county level rather than by a city hall.
+The county doesn't spell out fence-specific rules and setbacks on its page, so the right move is to check with Lowndes County Building Inspection before you set posts - especially for a tall privacy fence, a driveway gate, or anything near a road right-of-way.
+We'll walk you through that confirmation step before we schedule your install.

-Formal HOA enforcement is less common in the New Hope CDP than in larger incorporated subdivisions, but some nearby subdivisions - including Hillcrest, referenced in area real estate listings - and newer builds may carry recorded covenants.
-If your deed restrictions specify fence materials, heights, or gate types, we build to those standards while also confirming the layout against Lowndes County easements and property lines.
-When no HOA governs your address, we focus on setbacks, utility easements, and proper property-line verification before installation.
+Formal HOA enforcement is less common in New Hope than in larger incorporated subdivisions, but some nearby developments - including Hillcrest, referenced in area listings - and newer builds do carry recorded covenants.
+If your deed restrictions spell out fence materials, heights, or gate types, we build to those standards and also check the layout against Lowndes County easements and your property lines.
+If no HOA governs your address, we focus on setbacks, utility easements, and verifying your property line before we install - so nothing ends up in the wrong spot.

 My yard stays wet after storms near the creeks that drain toward the Tombigbee - how do you handle that?

-New Hope's local drainage flows west toward the Tombigbee River system, leaving some lots with shallow swales that stay wet for days after heavy rain.
-On those runs we adjust the fence line to avoid blocking natural flow paths, use a gravel-drained post base at the hole bottom, and set posts to 30–36 inch depth so they stay anchored in the seasonally wet terrace soils - including Steens series ground - mapped in this part of Lowndes County.
-Where a fence must cross a low spot, we plan grade breaks or step-downs rather than spanning it with a continuous rigid panel.
+We plan around it.
+New Hope's drainage flows west toward the Tombigbee River system, so some lots have shallow swales that stay wet for days after a heavy rain.
+On those runs we shift your fence line to avoid blocking the natural flow paths, put a gravel-drained base at the bottom of each hole, and set posts to a 30 to 36 inch depth so they stay anchored in the seasonally wet terrace soils - including the Steens series ground mapped in this part of Lowndes County.
+Where your fence has to cross a low spot, we build in grade breaks or step-downs instead of spanning it with a continuous rigid panel.

-Can you build a fence near the New Hope Schools campus without blocking driveway visibility?
+Can you build my fence near the New Hope Schools campus without blocking driveway visibility?

-Around the New Hope Schools campus on New Hope Road, we recommend open fence styles - aluminum rail or chain link - for front-yard and driveway-adjacent sections where driver sight lines and pedestrian visibility matter.
-For full privacy in the backyard, we transition to wood privacy panels behind the home's building line and align gates with your everyday access points.
-The result keeps the yard functional and maintains the clear sight lines that matter on a busy school-area road.
+We can.
+Around the New Hope Schools campus on New Hope Road, we'll usually put open styles - aluminum rail or chain link - along your front-yard and driveway-adjacent sections, where driver sight lines and pedestrian visibility matter most.
+Then for full privacy we transition to wood panels behind your home's building line and line the gates up with your everyday access points.
+That keeps your yard private and functional while holding the clear sight lines that count on a busy school-area road.

 How do you build gates that won't sag in the heavy clay soils common in Lowndes County?

-Gate sag is primarily a hinge-post problem: in clayey, seasonally wet soils, a hinge post set at standard line-post depth will loosen as the ground wets and dries.
-We set gate posts to a minimum of 36 inches and apply concrete to gate and corner posts specifically so they resist the torque of a swinging gate through wet-dry soil cycles.
-We then align gate hardware to stay square at installation so minor seasonal ground movement does not compound into a dragging or binding gate over time.
+Gate sag is really a hinge-post problem: in clayey, seasonally wet soil, a hinge post set at standard line-post depth works loose as the ground wets and dries.
+So we set your gate posts to a minimum of 36 inches and run concrete on the gate and corner posts specifically, so they resist the torque of a swinging gate through the wet-dry cycles.
+Then we align the gate hardware square at install, so a little seasonal ground movement never compounds into a gate that drags or binds on you down the road.